abigail-ryan/famous-places/README.md

 * [Code Institute](https://codeinstitute.net/ie/) for the HTML, CSS and JavaScript learning material.
 * [W3Schools](https://www.w3schools.com/howto/howto_css_modals.asp) for start, game rules and results modals functions adapted for this project.
 * [GreatStack](https://www.youtube.com/watch?v=PBcqGxrr9g8) for the quiz layout, questions array and quiz game functions, which I studied and adapted for this project.
-* [Canva Colours](https://www.canva.com/colors/color-palettes/inner-glow/) for the color palette creation.
+* [Canva Colours](https://www.canva.com/colors/color-palettes/inner-glow/) for the color pallete creation.
 * [Tiny.png](https://tinypng.com/) for compressing image files.
 * [Google fonts](https://fonts.google.com/) for the fonts used in this project.
 * [MND Web Docs](https://developer.mozilla.org/en-US/docs/Web/CSS/box-shadow) for box shadow styling used throughout this project.